necozita/databasion/README.md

 ## Google Spreadsheet/Excel -> YAML -> Ruby Migration -> Database Management Tool

 A database management tool.
-The theory is that a designer/planner can edit application data and a programmer can setup the database and it's fields, all in one happy little place.
+The theory is that a designer/planner can edit application data while a programmer setups up the database schema and it's fields, all in one happy little place.
 As tables are added and data is changed, if the script is run once again it will update the target database.

 TODO: While this system uses Rails Migrations, it isn't taking full advantage of them (i.e. tracking changes, allowing for rollbacks, etc).

-NOTE: The system is currently undergoing major changes, and will not remain backwards compatible until up until a 1.0 release.
+NOTE: The system is currently undergoing major changes, and will not remain backwards compatible up until roughly a 0.9 release.

 ## Requirements